tomhrr/fsmu/README.md

 Multithreaded operation is not currently supported, so the `-s` flag must be passed when mounting the filesystem.

+If a directory name at the top-level is not a valid query, then attempting to access that directory will lead to an "operation not permitted" error message.

+The path to the `mu` executable can be set by using the `--mu` option, and the `muhome` configuration option (passed to the `mu` commands) can be set by using the `--muhome` option.

+Debug and error information is logged using syslog.

 ### Bugs/problems/suggestions

 See the [GitHub issue tracker](https://github.com/tomhrr/fsmu/issues).

+### Acknowledgments

+ * [notmuchfs](https://github.com/tsto/notmuchfs): most of the general
+   approach/interface here follows notmuchfs.

 ### Licence